parisholley/node-control-flow/README.md

 ## Flow Object API

-**Note:** You are not required to use the flow object, you can stick with the standard "callback" argument, however you will be able to error or continue to the next step, and not control the flow.
+**Note:** You are not required to use the flow object, you can stick with the standard "callback" argument, however you will only be able to error or continue to the next step, and not control the flow.

 ### next([object])

 Continues processing the flow without interrupting, optionally passing additional data to the context.

+### intercept(function(err, context, callback), [object])

+Handle any exceptions that are thrown after the flow continues or in the absence of any error, execute logic when the flow has completed.

 #### Arguments